Senex Energy

-Senex Energy Limited (Senex) is an Australian energy company that was listed on the Australian Securities Exchange (ASX) in 1984.
-The name is not an acronym, but refers to the Latin word Senex.
+Senex Energy Pty Ltd (Senex) is an Australian energy company that was listed on the Australian Securities Exchange (ASX) in 1984 until 2022.
+The business is now privately owned by POSCO International and Hancock Prospecting.
+The name refers to the Latin word Senex.

 Operations

+Senex's operations are based in the Surat Basin with producing assets near the townships of Roma and Wandoan in Queensland.

-Senex owns producing oil assets in Australia's Cooper Basin and operates exploration permits covering more than 70,000 square kilometres in South Australia and Queensland.
+Senex formerly owned producing oil assets in Australia's Cooper Basin.